 Underwater Munitions and Military Pollution: This project's goals are to explore the operational, scientific, logistical, and policy contexts that enabled the dumping of munitions into the oceans after the First and Second World Wars.
 By extension, I am also interested in the environmental history of disarmament, waste disposal, ocean history, unexploded ordnance, and the contamination and pollution of military activities.

 Health and Environmental Hazards on Canada’s Industrial Front: This project examines munitions procurement, contamination and exposure, and slow violence in Canada’s military-industrial complex.
 It focuses on the history of industrial hygiene, health science, chemistry, TNT poisoning, and workplace safety in Canada’s chemicals and explosives factories during the Second World War.

-co-edited with Matthew S. Wiseman, Silent Partners: Historical Perspectives on Canada’s Military-Industrial Complex (University of British Columbia Press, forthcoming 2023).
+with Matthew S. Wiseman, eds., Silent Partners: The Origins and Influence of Canada's Military-Industrial Complex (University of British Columbia Press, 2023).